MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/dclocater-performance-counters.md

 DC Locater (Client) performance counters measure per process running on the local client machine.
 You can break down requests based on which flags are used, such as the number of requests per second with the GC flag required, KDC flag required, and so on.
 Examples of available counters include Average Failure Latency (secs), Average Success Latency (secs), Failures/sec, Successes/sec, and Total Active Site Name Queries/sec.

-The following table shows the client counters that can be added when the DC Locater (Client) performance counters.
+The following table shows the client counters that can be added when using the DC Locater (Client) performance counter set.

 | Counter name                                 | Description                                                                                                 |
 |----------------------------------------------|-------------------------------------------------------------------------------------------------------------|